decretist/COMP299/README.md

   - Lemmatize vulgate (Friedberg) and first-recension (Winroth) texts
   - Isolate lemmas that appear in the vulgate (Friedberg) but not in the first-recension text of Gratian's Decretum
 ---
-Before the end of January, read
+Before the start of the semester, read
 + Peter Landau, [Gratian and the *Decretum Gratiani*](Readings/Landau%20-%20Gratian%20and%20the%20Decretum%20Gratiani.pdf)